 D. Bureau of Ocean Energy Management.
 The Bureau of Ocean Energy Management (hereinafter called BOEM) oversees the exploration and development of oil, natural gas and other minerals and renewable energy alternatives on the Nation's outer continental shelf.
 BOEM continues to look for better ways to serve the American people and to ensure that the Nation receives the best value for its resources now and into the future.
 The program not only supports decisions made within the Department of the Interior, but also provides other Federal regulators, and the coastal states, and local governments with the information necessary to ensure that all stages of offshore energy and mineral activities are conducted in a manner to protect both the human and natural environments.
 Outer Continental Shelf Lands Act (OCSLA) (43 U.S.C. §§ 1331-1356) Section 1346 mandates the conduct of environmental and socioeconomic studies needed for the assessment and management of environmental impacts on the human, marine, and coastal environments which may be affected by oil and gas, renewable energy or mineral development.
 OCSLA Section 1345 authorizes the use of cooperative agreements with affected States to meet the requirements of OCSLA, including sharing of information, joint utilization of available expertise, formation of joint monitoring arrangements to carry out applicable Federal and State laws, regulations, and stipulations relevant to outer continental shelf operations both onshore and offshore.
-BOEM can enter into cooperative agreements with State offices, and public colleges and universities within the affected states; and is thereby authorized to enter into this cooperative agreement to continue the North Atlantic Coast CESU to assist in providing research, technical assistance and education.
+With OCSLA and additional authorities as listed BOEM can enter into cooperative agreements public colleges and universities, research scientists, Federal, State and local decision-makers, Native American Organizations, not-for-profit organizations within the affected states.